 Texas has something for everyone!
 Whatever your geographic preference, Texas can fill that need.
-With 7 regions spanning over 200,000 square miles and a population over 25 million Texas is like a "whole other country!"
+With 7 regions spanning over 250,000 square miles and a population over 28 million Texas is like a "whole other country!"
 Every part of this great state has its own special charm and flair.
-And just wait until you see all of the fun "stuff" you can do when you are here...
+Just wait until you see all of the fun stuff you can do when you are here...

 Retention & Recruitment

 The Texas Primary Care Office (TPCO) works in conjunction with the State Office of Rural Health (SORH), Texas Association of Community Health Centers (TACHC), and other stakeholders to recruit health care providers to communities to improve access to care for the underserved.
 When inquiring about any of the positions listed, please make sure to reach out to the Facility Contact listed on the postings, instead of the Member Contact who does not do any direct placements.

 The Panhandle Plains region's Early Settlers Festival will delight music enthusiasts with its celebration of country, bluegrass, and tejano music—held annually in Levelland every Saturday after 4th of July.

 For the fisherman in you, the Annual Trout Harvest in Athens may be the event to draw you to the Piney Woods region in the Spring.